 The pool underneath this narrow waterfall is also deep enough to swim.
 This is perfect if you want to relax at your own private waterfall oasis.

-4. Stoney Creek Falls
+4. Old Weir Falls

 Stoney Creek is an easily accessible swimming hole and waterfall track that is a favourite amongst Cairns locals.